 Please explain the strategies the Regional Committee uses to educate agencies and other community systems about coordinated assessment.
-(Please attach any materials the Regional Committee uses in these efforts, like flyers, slides, posters, handouts, etc.) The regional coalition provides community education and outreach to agencies to inform them about CE.
-This advertisement approach is working well in the region.
+(Please attach any materials the Regional Committee uses in these efforts, like flyers, slides, posters, handouts, etc.) The regional coalition provides community education and outreach to agencies to inform them about CA. This advertisement approach is working well in Henderson County.
+The CA subcommittee will be developing more formal advertisement tools such as handouts and flyers by December 2017 and will increase education about CA to other counties in the region.

 Please explain the strategies the Regional Committee uses to educate households who are risk of homelessness or experiencing homelessness about coordinated assessment.
 (Please attach any materials the Regional Committee uses in these efforts, like flyers, slides, posters, handouts, etc.) Currently the only education provided is when the household contacts a service agency.
+As MOUs are developed this year there will be tools developed to be used for this purpose so that each household receives consistent information.
+The CA subcommittee will be developing more formal advertisement tools such as handouts and flyers by December 2017.